lysseus/memory/README.md

-This is a Racket version of a concentration-style game.
+This is a Racket version of a concentration-style tile game.

  Required collections:
     lysseus/utils